The Ultimate Chicago Bucket List – 22 Things Every Visitor and Local Must Do in Their Lifetime

 Attend a Festival

 When everyone finally comes out of hibernation for the winter, Chicago’s festival season kicks off to celebrate what is arguably the best city in the world for three months of the year.
 The city pulls out all the stops with a different neighborhood street fest virtually every weekend from May through September.
+Lincoln Park, River North, and Wicker Park all have different vibes and attractions.
 St. Patrick’s Day is our annual holiday where the river is dyed green, but Lollapalooza is also a major summer-must do.

 Make it a Beach Day